Did You Know You Can Make A Candle Last Longer?

 Taper candles are known to burn up to 1 hour per inch in height.
 Therefore an 8-inch taper candle will last for 8 hours, and a 12-inch taper candle will last for 12 hours.

 Keep in mind if you’re burning a rolled beeswax taper candle, it will burn at a faster rate of 40 minutes per inch in height.
-But, I’ll give you a little tip – the tighter a beeswax candle is rolled, the slower it will burn, therefore the longer it will last.
+But, I’ll give you a little tip – the tighter a beeswax candle is rolled, the slower it will burn and, therefore, the longer it will last.
 (Here’s how I make mine.)

 Pillar Candle Burn Time: 70 hours